 | Classic Gilda | Anchovy + olive + guindilla pepper | Casa Vallés, Donosti |

-| With Caper | + caper | Modern variation |
+| With caper | + caper | Modern variant |

-| With Cheese | + Manchego cheese cube | Modern variation |
+| With cheese | + cube of Manchego cheese | Modern variant |

-| "Bomba" Gilda | + small rice ball or croquette | Basque haute cuisine |
+| "Bomba" Gilda | + rice ball or small croquette | Basque haute cuisine |

 Pairing: The Perfect Drink